btruhand/twitter-stream-sentiment-analysis/docs/RUNNING.md

 ### Docker requires login
 You may encounter [this issue](https://github.com/docker/hub-feedback/issues/1103).
 If so the easiest way is for you to create an account at [DockerHub](https://hub.docker.com/) and do a `docker login`

+### Docker port in use
+Ports `80` and `15672` on the host (a.k.a your computer) is used to bind to some of the container's ports.
+If Docker says port `80` or `15672` is in use please check if any applications are using those ports and stop those applications first.
+Alternatively you can modify the port bindings in `docker-compose.yml` under `streaming-web` and `rabbitmq` services.